Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Get the IP address of one of the master nodes and SSH to it.

-For example, the following script retrieves the IP of master-0 node from the inventory file and opens an SSH connection to it using the default username.
+For example, the following script retrieves the IP of the master-0 node from the inventory file and opens an SSH connection to it using the default username.

-# get the IP address of master-0 ip=$(grep -m 1 "master-0" inventory.ini | grep -o '[0-9]{1,3}.[0-9]{1,3}.[0-9]{1,3}.[0-9]{1,3}' | head -n 1) # ssh to master-0 node ssh [email protected]$ip
+# get the IP address of master-0 ip=$(grep -m 1 "master-0" inventory.ini | grep -o '[0-9]{1,3}.[0-9]{1,3}.[0-9]{1,3}.[0-9]{1,3}' | head -n 1) # ssh to master-0 node ssh ubuntu@$ip

 sudo kubectl get nodes